JuliaCollections/DataStructures.jl/docs/src/circ_buffer.md

 eltype(cb)           # return type of items
-cb[1]                # get the element at the front cb[end]              # get the element at the back popfirst!(cb) .      # remove the first item from CircularBuffer. pushfirst!(cb, data) # insert one or more items at the beginning of CircularBuffer. fill!(cb, data)      # grows the buffer up-to capacity, and fills it entirely.
+cb[1]                # get the element at the front cb[end]              # get the element at the back fill!(cb, data)      # grows the buffer up-to capacity, and fills it entirely.
 Overwriting any existing elements.
 ```